rvhuang/rpg-map-factory/doc/getting-started.md

 ## Creating Map Instance

 Following HTML/JavaScript snippets show how to turn a `canvas` element into a controllable map object.
+The size of map is 60 \* 32 tiles.

 ```html
 <canvas id="myCanvas"></canvas>